getify/You-Dont-Know-JS/async & performance/ch6.md

 var y = x ?
 1 : 2;
 ```

+Now there's an assignment in both cases, so the thing you want to test -- the coercion of `x` or not -- has likely been more accurately isolated and tested.

 ## Writing Good Tests

 Let me see if I can articulate the bigger point I'm trying to make here.

 Good test authoring requires careful analytical thinking about what differences exist between two test cases and whether the differences between them are *intentional* or *unintentional*.

 Intentional differences are of course normal and OK, but it's so easy to create unintentional differences which skew your results.
 You have to be really, really careful to avoid that skew.
 Moreover, you may intend a difference but it may not be obvious to other readers of your test what your intent was, so they may doubt (or trust!) your test incorrectly.
 How do you fix that?

 **Write better, clearer tests.** But also, take the time to document (using the jsPerf.com "Description" field and/or code comments) exactly what the intent of your test is, even to the nuanced detail.
 Call out the intentional differences, which will help others and your future self to better identify unintentional differences that could be skewing the test results.

 Isolate things which aren't relevant to your test by pre-declaring them in the page or test setup settings so they're outside the timed parts of the test.

-But also, instead of trying to narrow in on a single piece of your real code and trying to benchmark just that piece out of context, tests and benchmarks are better when they include a larger (while still relevant) context.
+Instead of trying to narrow in on a tiny snippet of your real code and benchmarking just that piece out of context, tests and benchmarks are better when they include a larger (while still relevant) context.
+Those tests also tend to run slower, which means any differences you spot are more relevant in context.

 ## Microperformance